birdayz/blog/content/posts/microservice_graalvm.md

 Let's start with a very simple Hello World:
 <script src="https://gist.github.com/birdayz/2a6692f208bfc8be9360689d9d9d14d5.js"></script>

 In addition, we must not forget to declare the necessary dependencies.
-We must include Jackson, as it will be loaded at run-time (d'uh).
+We must include Jackson, as it will be loaded at runtime (d'uh).
 The same case for a SLF4J binding, Javalin recommends to use slf4j-simple.
 <script src="https://gist.github.com/birdayz/665c6dddef5da64858912cd473798230.js"></script>

 Also, we'll need to build a fat jar that includes all classes and jars of our application.